 Why Travellers left Ireland

-Members of the Traveller community left Ireland for some of the same reasons as other Irish emigrants.
+Members of the Traveller community left Ireland for the same reasons as other Irish emigrants.
 Many left during the Great Famine in the 19th century, while others left during subsequent economic downturns.

 But, over the years, Travellers had their own unique reasons to emigrate too.
 For example, to avoid discrimination and forced settlement.